dmpeppin/BootCamp_Homework/Homework_Week16.md

 Enter the IP address for `demo.testfire.net` into Domain Dossier and answer the following questions based on the results:

-  1. Where is the company located:
+  1. Where is the company located: `likely Sunnyvale CA`

-  2. What is the NetRange IP address:
+  2. What is the NetRange IP address: `65.61.137.64 - 65.61.137.127`

-  3. What is the company they use to store their infrastructure:
+  3. What is the company they use to store their infrastructure: `Rackspace Backbone Engineering`

-  4. What is the IP address of the DNS server:
+  4. What is the IP address of the DNS server: `65.61.137.117`

 #### Step 3: Shodan

-- What open ports and running services did Shodan find:
+- What open ports and running services did Shodan find: `80 and 443 running Apache Tomcat/Coyote JSP engine 1.1`

 #### Step 4: Recon-ng